The Seedwork Manifesto

 Principles behind the Seedwork Manifesto

-1. The highest priority is to discover and cultivate the unexpected value that emerges when AI meets real problems.
+1. The highest priority is to discover and cultivate the unexpected value that emerges when AI meets problems.

 2. Welcome non-determinism as a feature, not a bug.
 The same prompt yielding different responses is what makes the system valuable.